-- 1) Be responsible for projects and outreach that focus on advocacy and upholding student rights. - 2) Serve as liaison to AS entities and other student organizations involved in advocacy efforts, including but not limited to: - a) SCORE, SIRRC, Take Back the Night - b) El Congreso, IDEAS - 3) Assist the caseworkers in executing their duties and aiding other entities within the office. - 4) Serve a term of one (1) academic year. - 5) Serve a minimum of four (4) office hours per week dedicated to fulfilling all responsibilities of the position.
+- 1) Be responsible for projects and outreach that focus on advocacy and upholding student rights. - 2) Serve as liaison to AS entities and other student organizations involved in advocacy efforts, including but not limited to: - a) SCORE, SIRRC, Take Back the Night - b) El Congreso, IDEAS - 3) Assist the caseworkers in executing their duties and aiding other entities within the office providing aid for other entities within the office. - 4) Serve a term of one (1) academic year. - 5) Serve a minimum of four (4) office hours per week dedicated to fulfilling all responsibilities of the position.